Junkers G 24: Military versions

+The Soviet-German aircraft cooperation during the 1920s included a Soviet request for a new bomber aircraft.
+In response, Junkers prepared the Ju 25 twin-engine bomber.
+However, the development of this aircraft was deemed to be too expensive by Junkers, especially in light of several difficulties with his Russian partners.
+Accordingly, Junkers instructed his lead designers – Ernst Zindel and Hermann Pohlmann – to design a military derivate of the G 24.
+By November 1924, the new aircraft was ready; receiving the designation G3S1 24, it was a direct modification of the G 24ba.
+The aircraft was stated to be an air ambulance.
+Junkers followed up this design with several reconnaissance designs, such as the G1Sa 24, which was a modified G 24 with only a single engine.
+The next design, the G2sB 24 was also a bomber, directly derived from the G 24he.
+This aircraft had a new center wing section and a new nose section, to allow an open shooting area to the forward areas.
+Junkers decided to produce this design as the general military version of the G 24 and gave it the designation K 30 in 1926.

 Junkers offered the K 30 design to the Soviet forces, which ordered a total of 23 K 30s in 1925 and 1926.
 A production line for the military version K 30 was set up at A.B.
 Flygindustri at Limhamn in Sweden as the German aviation industry was prevented from building military aircraft in 1926.
 The parts for the K 30 aircraft were built at Dessau and then shipped to Limhamn, where A.B.
 Flygindustri built the K 30 under the designation R 42.
 Some of the R 42s were equipped with machine gun positions and bomb mountings.
 But several of the R 42s were also shipped without military equipment to Russia.
 These were later fitted with military equipment at Junkers' factory in Fili, Moscow.
 The R 42/K 30 was designated JuG-1 in the Soviet Union.
 They received five 7.62 mm (.30 in) machine guns and could carry a bomb load of 500 kg (1,100 lb).
 This version was used to rescue the expedition of downed balloonist General Umberto Nobile in 1928.

 Six more R 42s were delivered to Chile during 1926 plus three K 30s to Spain and two K 30s to Yugoslavia until 1931.
 The Spanish and Yugoslavian aircraft were produced at Dessau.
 The K 30 was equipped with either wheels, skis or floats.
 With the successful conversion of the G 24 into the single-engine aircraft F 24, Junkers was also thinking about a single-engine K 30 in 1931.
 Like the F 24, this K30do was to be equipped with the Jumo 4 engine and was similar to the initial G1Sa 24.
 However, no single-engine K 30s were built.